matheus55391/easy-gTTS/README.md

 #                  Easy gTTS

-### A pre-configured version of google's gTTS library.
+### A simple module made to simplify the use of the gtts library

 easygtts(text:str,
          file_name: str="default",